3CORESec/AWS-AutoMirror/README.md

 After deployment of the app is complete, just tag any instance with **Mirror=True** to trigger AutoMirror in creating the mirror sessions.

+To make AutoMirror more easy to manage at scale, the Traffic Mirror Sessions name will be the same as the EC2 instance ID for which the session was created.

 **Warning:** Traffic Mirror Sessions is available for the following AWS EC2 [instance types](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-considerations.html) and while **AutoMirror** will always attempt to create the session, it will fail if not done for a supported instance type.

 ## Requirements